-BXP and its employees also make a positive social impact through charitable giving, volunteerism, public realm investments, and promoting diversity, equity, and inclusion at our workplace and in the community.
+BXP and its employees also make a positive social impact through charitable giving, volunteerism, public realm investments.
 We continue to address the needs of our stakeholders by making efforts to maintain and improve our S&I performance across three pillars: climate action, resilience, and social good.
 Through these efforts, we demonstrate that operating and developing commercial real estate can be conducted with a conscious regard for the environment and wider society while mutually benefiting our stakeholders.